ribtoks/tdg-github-action/README.md

 ![Build](https://github.com/ribtoks/tdg-github-action/workflows/Build/badge.svg)
 ![Integration Test](https://github.com/ribtoks/tdg-github-action/workflows/Integration%20Test/badge.svg)

 GitHub Action that will manage issues based on `TODO`/`BUG`/`FIXME`/`HACK` comments in the source code.
+Optionally issues are added to a Project Column that you specify.
 Source code is parsed using [tdg](https://github.com/ribtoks/tdg) which supports comments for almost all existing languages.

 When a new todo comment is added, a new issue is created.
 When this comment is removed, the corresponding issue is closed.
 Each issue is added with a special label so you can build more automation on top of it.